 - Both within the different files and with a README-file describing the project and how to use it

-- The project should be properly structured and easy to understand
+- The project should be properly structured and easy

 - E.g. similar folder structure as the mandatory assignment

 A couple of weeks into the project work, you should share your project with the lecturer to get feedback on the work done so far.
 You should make a Merge Request (like you did for the mandatory exercise) and will then get feedback directly on the merge request.